 Decrease the number of repeated hardship fund applications

 In their 3rd year of working with Blackbullion, York St John University is looking at optimizing their hardship fund application process to further ensure the best possible support for students.
-The university is facing the challenge of a shrinking hardship fund pot.
-But through targeting widening participation students, the ability to maximise the impact of the awards is crucial to their metrics.
-The university focuses on developing financial skills of students receiving the award to help them handle these additional funds, understand the importance of money management, and ultimately, help them thrive in the future.
+The University is facing the challenge of a shrinking hardship fund pot – through targeting widening participation students, the ability to maximise the impact of the awards is crucial to their metrics.

 - Reduce students’ need for hardship funding, thereby reducing the number of applications